BVE-Reborn/bvestl/README.md

 `allocator_handle` is what you pass between functions or pass around inside containers.
 These are handles to a child of `allocator`.
 The `allocator` is the class that has the heap and does the allocation.
 The allocator_handle is a nice wrapper that provides the semantics that EASTL and libraries need.
+The pointer to an allocator that you hand to the `allocator_handle` is **non-owning**.
+You are responsible for ensuring the allocator has a lifetime long enough.

 ```cpp
 #include <EASTL/polyalloc/polyalloc.h> // For allocator_handle